mutebinuhu/pieshop/README.md

-#This is pieshop webshop clone and have look
+#This is a pieshop webshop clone and have a look